KBNLresearch/kb-iw/README.md

 1. Download the latest release from the [build-win64-mxe repository](https://github.com/libvips/build-win64-mxe/releases).
 For a 64 bit Windows system you need the ZIP file that follows the "vips-dev-x64-all-x.y.z.zip" naming pattern (e.g. vips-dev-x64-all-8.18.2.zip).

-2. Extract the ZIP file to your hard disk, and make a note of the installation location (e.g. "C:\vips-dev-8.18\").
+2. Extract the ZIP file to your hard disk, and make a note of the installation location (e.g. "C:\vips-dev").
 You'll need to enter this later in the kb-iw configuration file.

 ### ExifTool